JulianaZani/codeinstituteproject5/README.md

 - **Tasks:** query params handling, filter UI, combination testing

 **US-06 – Course Details**
-- **As a** visitor **I want** to view a course page with description, duration, preview video, and reviews **so that** I can decide on a purchase.
+- **As a** visitor **I want** to view a course page with description, duration, difficulty level and price **so that** I can decide on a purchase.
 - **Priority:** Should | **Points:** 3
 - **Acceptance Criteria:**
-  - Course page displays title, price, description, duration, difficulty level, category, and preview video.
+  - Course page displays title, price, description, duration and difficulty level.
-  - Average rating and number of reviews (if available) are shown.
   - “Add to Cart” button is visible and functional.
-- **Tasks:** `/courses/:id` endpoint, video player, reviews section (read-only)
+- **Tasks:** course details endpoint, course page layout, add-to-cart button

 ---